Michael Ennis: Cronulla-Sutherland Sharks

 In 2015, he joined the Cronulla-Sutherland Sharks.
 Ennis played in Game 3 of the 2015 State of Origin series as Robbie Farah withdrew due to injury.
 In the 2015 NRL season, Ennis played 25 games for Cronulla as they qualified for the finals.
 Ennis played in the club's 39–0 elimination final loss against North Queensland.

 In 2016, he announced he would retire at the end of the season.
 He finished the season on a high note, winning the 2016 NRL Grand Final in his last game.

-Post playing career
+Post-playing career

 In 2019, Ennis joined the Canberra Raiders as a coaching consultant.
 Ennis departed the Raiders and joined the Parramatta Eels again as a coaching consultant.

 In 2023, Ennis had returned to Cronulla as a consultant and to act as the teams Elite Pathways development manager.

 In late 2023, Manly-Warringah announced that Ennis had joined the coaching staff to help the teams hookers and halves.
 Ennis returned as a consultant ahead of the 2025 season.

 On 10 September 2025, the Dragons announced that Ennis would join the team as an assistant coach for the 2026 season.
+On 21 April 2026 it was announced that Ennis had departed the club less than 24 hours after the sacking of head coach Shane Flanagan.

 Ennis currently works for Fox Sports coverage of rugby league.